Devil-Rick/Daily-Practice/README.md

   * Creating a tip calculator using basic python code
 #### Day 3 :
   * Creating a Treasure hunt game using pure conditional statements
+#### Day 4 :
+  * Created a Simple Rock Paper Scissor Game
+  * Used Functions , Conditional Statements and Random module